Our TeamPhysiotherapists and other Specialists on our Staff

 Physiotherapist & Director

-James is now full time at South Coast Physiotherapy.
-He enjoys being part of the close knit multidisciplinary team that the clinic offers and enjoys the challenge of seeing the wide variety of injuries and conditions that come through the door.
-James uses hands on treatment techniques but ensures that education and pursuing functional activity are the driving forces behind his injury management.
+James enjoys being part of the close knit multidisciplinary team that South Coast Physiotherapy offers and, although he enjoys seeing the wide variety of injuries that come through the door, he has developed a special interest in lower limb rehabilitation (hip, knee and ankles), tendon pathologies and shoulder injuries.
+James uses hands on treatment techniques but ensures that thorough assessment, education and pursuing functional activity are the driving forces behind his injury management.

-In his free time James enjoys tackling the Red Hill mountain bike tracks and early morning crossfit sessions as well as spending time with his young family.
+In his free time James enjoys trying to keep up with his young family - tackling the Red Hill mountain bike tracks and recreational running.

 James is a member of the Australian Physiotherapy Association.